Skip to Main Content

 Searching the Literature

 SciFinder indexes millions of documents (from the late 19th century up to last week) that may contain desired physical property information.
-It's the best index to start this kind of search, but it helps if you first understand the database's scope, structure, and limitations, and learn some handy tips to get better results.
+It's the best index to start this kind of search, but it helps if you first understand the database's scope, structure, and limitations.

 • SciFinder is not a purely relational database in the same way that Reaxys is.
-This means that, in the bibliographic record that describes the document, the substance identifier(s) (names, RNs) are not always directly related to data about that substance that may be present in the indexed document.
+This means that, in the bibliographic record that describes the document (i.e. the metadata), the substance identifier(s) (i.e. Registry Numbers) are not always directly related to data about that substance that may be present in the indexed document.
 Relevance can be imprecise, because all the concepts you're looking for may be present in the descriptive record, but they may not be in the desired context.
-Check out a sample record in the next tab.

 • If the data in question were the main topic of the article, values may even be shown in the abstract (check the source anyway).
 But if the document just noted the data in passing, the abstract and indexing may give no indication of its presence, and your search will not find it.
 Trying a search several different ways can reduce uncertainty.

-• Older literature can be harder to pin down.
+• Older literature is especially tricky to pin down.
 The quality and consistency of Chemical Abstracts' human indexing varied over the years, and was generally less thorough and granular before 1970.
 Unfortunately, that was when a lot of fundamental data were reported.
 When CAS converted the pre-1967 years of CA to digital format, the Registry Number for a substance was algorithmically assigned to the article record ONLY if the original Subject Index for that period included a reference to the article under the substance's CA Index Name.
-In many cases, CA abstracters only made this assignment when the substance was the main focus of the document, omitting other compounds that may have been mentioned.
+In many cases, CA indexers only made this assignment when the substance was the main focus of the document, omitting other compounds that may have been mentioned.
 (The conversion project made no attempt to re-analyze or re-index the original literature.)
 Searching by common name instead of RN occasionally yields some articles where the name appears in the title or abstract but was not specifically indexed by RN.
+Reaxys is often better at surfacing older articles and data within them than SciFinder.

 Click on this thumbnail to view a sample record of a bibliographic reference from SciFinder.

-[Note: The displays and functions described here are from the previous SciFinder interface, not SciFinder-n, which works quite differently.]
+[Note: The display described here is from the previous SciFinder interface, not SciFinder-n, which works quite differently.]

 ThermoLit